RubenDillon/cybele/Thinfinity-Workspace/workspace7/readme.md

 ==========

 We will be using the following configuration
-- The Thinfinity server will have
+- The first server will be used as Thinfinity Workspace server
 	- 2 vCPU
  	- 4 GB RAM
   	- Windows Server 2022
-- The application Server will have
+- The second server will be used as Secondary Broker Server and Microsoft RDS
 	- 2 vCPU
  	- 4 GB RAM
   	- Windows Server 2022